-From an organizational standpoint, depression also has an impact on productivity.
-Roughly 200 million workdays are lost annually due to depression, costing employers $17 billion to $44 billion (CDC).
-Among the workforce, depression is a major cause of disability, absenteeism, presenteeism, and productivity loss.
+From an organizational standpoint, mental health in the workplace matters because we all care about our staff.
+It also matters because poor mental health has a terrible impact on productivity.
+In the US, 200 million workdays are lost annually due to depression, costing employers $17 billion to $44 billion.
+Depression is a major cause of disability, absenteeism, presenteeism, and productivity loss.

 The evidence is clear: People struggle with their mental health — and it impacts every aspect of their lives.